CALIFORNIA ADVENTURE TOUR ITINERARY

 Depart Las Vegas at 7:00 AM for Death Valley National Park, America’s hottest, driest, and lowest place.
 Plan on stops at Zabriskie Point, Bad Water, the museum/Visitor Center and Artist’s Point.
 After lunch, we continue our drive through the valley and eventually, arrive in Lone Pine, California, in the Eastern Sierras for dinner and lodging.

-DAY THREE: YOSEMITE VALLEY
+DAY FOUR: YOSEMITE VALLEY

 The whole day is spent in the Yosemite Valley enjoying the spectacular views of El Capitan, Half Dome, Bridal Vail and Yosemite Falls.
 A walk to Mirror Lake is in order as well as a visit to the famous Ahwahnee Lodge for lunch.
 After noon is yours to check out the Visitor Center, Ansel Adams Gallery, etc. Lodging will again be near Yosemite.